Uniqueness and superposition of the space-distribution dependent Zakai equations: The pathwise uniqueness for strong solutions to the space-distribution dependent Kushner-Stratonovich equation and the space-distribution dependent Zakai equation

 In the section we require that $b_2(t,x,\mu,y), \sigma_2(t,y)$ are independent of $y$.
-First of all, we define weak solutions, the pathwise uniqueness and uniqueness in joint law of weak solutions for the distribution-dependent Zakai equation (\ref{zakaieq1}).
-After this, a family of operators is introduced and applied to show the pathwise uniqueness, uniqueness in joint law and uniqueness in law for weak solutions to the distribution-dependent Zakai equation (\ref{zakaieq1}).
+That is, $h(t,x,\mu,y)=h(t,x,\mu)$.
+First of all, we define strong solutions of the space-distribution dependent Kushner-Stratonovich equation and the space-distribution dependent Zakai equation.
+After this, a filtered martingale problem is introduced and applied to show the pathwise uniqueness for strong solutions to the space-distribution dependent Kushner-Stratonovich equation and the space-distribution dependent Zakai equation.